pass-antibiotics/pass-antibiotics.github.io/research/secondary-care/secondary-care.md

 In other words, we sought to understand what interventions components determine whether an intervention will be effective.

 To this end, we obtained the list of 221 interventions reviewed as part of the recent Cochrane study by Davey et al. ([2017](#Davey2017)).
 Health psychologists read through every study report and coded for the presence of active ingredients of behavioural interventions, known as *behaviour change techniques* (BCTs).
-A statistician then analysed data on (a) intervention BCTs and (b) intervention effectiveness using a special technique testing for interactions.
+A statistician then analysed data on (a) intervention <abbr title="behaviour change techniques">BCTs</abbr> and (b) intervention effectiveness using a special technique testing for interactions.

 ## Electronic health records

 As  of June 2019, over half of acute NHS Trusts operated an electronic prescribing and administration system, but these systems do not currently play a major role in stewardship programmes.
 We aimed to test whether and how electronic records of prescriptions, microbial samples, and patient investigations (blood counts, vital signs) could be used to identify where antimicrobial use could be rationalised.

 Our study partner, Queen Elizabeth Hospital Birmingham, anonymised and provided such records for adult inpatients admitted between 2008 and 2018.
 Researchers at University College London developed a range of software tools to visualise and analyse the data.
 The picture below shows a view from a prototype app used to audit the compliance of prescribing with the hospital’s antimicrobial prescribing guidelines.